wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 compressed by the dictionary, then only the first smaller data store is accessed, saving the energy for access the second.
 However, if a block has one or more uncompressed words, the second data bank is accessed, which incurs extra latency.
+The second design aims at increasing effective cache size.
+It duplicates the tag entries per data slot, which enables two compressed blocks to be stored in the same data slot whenever possible.
+Compressed words within a block are encoded by the tag array metadata, while uncompressed words are stored in the data array, and indexed by the tag entry.
+Performance can be potentially improved because the cache stores more logical blocks than the uncompressed one.